-The first method attempted to make MPI applications fault tolerant was through the use of check-pointing and roll back.
-Co-Check MPI [2] from the Technical University of Munich being the first MPI implementation built that used the Condor library for check-pointing an entire MPI application.
-In this implementation, all processes would flush their messages queues to avoid in flight messages getting lost, and then they would all synchronously check-point.
-At some later stage if either an error occurred or a task was forced to migrate to assist load balancing, the entire MPI application would be rolled back to the last complete check-point and be restarted.
-This systems main drawback being the need for the entire application having to check-point synchronously, which depending on the application and its size could become expensive in terms of time (with potential scaling problems).
+The first method that attempted to make MPI applications fault-tolerant was through the use of checkpointing and roll back.
+Co-Check MPI (Stellner, 1996) from the Technical University of Munich was the first MPI implementation built that used the Condor library for checkpointing an entire MPI application.
+In this implementation, all processes would flush their message queues to avoid in-flight messages getting lost, and then they would all synchronously checkpoint.
+At some later stage, if either an error occurred or a task was forced to migrate to assist load balancing, the entire MPI application would be rolled back to the last complete checkpoint and be restarted.
+This system's main drawback was the need for the entire application having to checkpoint synchronously, which depending on the application and its size could become expensive in terms of time (with potential scaling problems).
 A secondary consideration was that they had to implement a new version of MPI known as tuMPI as updating MPICH was considered too difficult.

-Another system that also uses check-pointing but at a much lower level is StarFish MPI [3].
-Unlike Co-Check MPI which relies on Condor, Starfish MPI uses its own distributed system to provide built in check-pointing.
-The main difference with Co-Check MPI is how it handles communication and state changes which are managed by StarFish using strict atomic group communication protocols built upon the Ensemble system, and thus avoids the message flush protocol of Co-Check.
-Being a more recent project StarFish supports faster networking interfaces than tuMPI.
+Another system that also uses checkpointing, but at a much lower level, is Starfish MPI (Agbaria and Friedman, 1999).
+Unlike Co-Check MPI, which relies on Condor, Starfish MPI uses its own distributed system to provide built-in checkpointing.
+The main difference with Co-Check MPI is how it handles communication and state changes which are managed by Starfish using strict atomic group communication protocols built upon the Ensemble system, and thus avoids the message flush protocol of Co-Check.
+Being a more recent project, StarFish supports faster networking interfaces than tuMPI.

-The project closest to FT-MPI known to the author is the Implicit Fault Tolerance MPI project MPI-FT [7] by Paraskevas Evripidou of Cyprus University.
-This project supports several master-slave models where all communicators are built from grids that contain 'spare' processes.
+The project closest to FT-MPI known to the authors is the Implicit Fault Tolerance MPI project MPI-FT (Louca et al., 1998) by Paraskevas Evripidou of Cyprus University.
+This project supports several master-slave models where all communicators are built from grids that contain "spare" processes.
 These spare processes are utilized when there is a failure.
 To avoid loss of message data between the master and slaves, all messages are copied to an observer process, which can reproduce lost messages in the event of any failures.
 This system appears only to support SPMD style computation and has a high overhead for every message and considerable memory needs for the observer process for long running applications.
-This system is not a full checkpoint system in that it assumes any data (or state) can be rebuilt using just the knowledge of any passed messages, which might not be the case for non deterministic unstable solvers.
+This system is not a full checkpoint system in that it assumes any data (or state) can be rebuilt using just the knowledge of any passed messages, which might not be the case for non-deterministic unstable solvers.

-MPICH-V[17] from Universit'e de Paris Sud, France is a mix of uncoordinated check-pointing and distributed message logging.
-The message logging is pessimistic thus they guarantee that a consistent state can be reached from any local set of process checkpoints at the cost of increased message logging.
+MPICH-V (Bosilca et al., 2002) from Université de Paris Sud, France is a mix of uncoordinated checkpointing and distributed message logging.
+The message logging is pessimistic; thus they guarantee that a consistent state can be reached from any local set of process checkpoints at the cost of increased message logging.
 MPICH-V uses multiple message storage (observers) known as Channel Memories (CM) to provide message logging.
-Process level check-pointing is handled by multiple servers known as Checkpoint Servers (CS).
-The distributed nature of the check pointing and message logging allows the system to scale, depending on the number of spare nodes available to act as CM and CS servers.
-Ping-pong performance of MPICH-V compared to MPICH-P4 is around 50%, although application performance is usually much better.
+Process level checkpointing is handled by multiple servers known as Checkpoint Servers (CS).
+The distributed nature of the checkpointing and message logging allows the system to scale, depending on the number of spare nodes available to act as CM and CS servers.
+Ping-pong performance of MPICH-V compared to MPICH-p4 is around 50%, although application performance is usually much better.
 In the case of the NAS BP benchmark the overhead for MPICH-V compared to MPICH over P4 varies between 6% and 20%.
-Handling of a failure is automatic and transparent to the user, although currently only master-slave or SPMD applications are supported.
+Handling of a failure is automatic and transparent to the user, although currently only masterslave or SPMD applications are supported.